particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Logic and Ledger 2024-09-04

+The Logic and Ledger features are now generally available (no longer in beta).

+### P2 VBAT_MEAS 2024-09-04

+Added a new section to the [P2 datasheet](/reference/datasheets/wi-fi/p2-datasheet/#vbat_meas-a6-) to explain the VBAT_MEAS pin.

 ### Modem USB clarification 2024-09-03

 Added a clarification that the cellular modem USB pins on SoMs are not required on custom base boards.